NYPD Det. Shantay Neal-Baker Dies From COVID-19

 NEW YORK (CBSNewYork) — The NYPD has lost another member of its family due to COVID-19.

 Det.
-Shantay Neal-Baker died Saturday morning after serving New York City for 20 years.READ MORE: Candlelight Vigil In Honor Of COVID-19 Victims Held In Brooklyn
+Shantay Neal-Baker died Saturday morning after serving New York City for 20 years.READ MORE: COVID Vaccine Booster Shots Now Available For Immunocompromised New Yorkers

 In an internal memo to the department obtained by CBS2, Commissioner Dermot Shea said Neal-Baker started as a communications technician, then later became an officer in the 73rd and 90th precincts.